Home prices are continually changing.

-When your property appreciates you have a greater asset to borrow against, and you'll realize a larger profit when you sell.
+When your property appreciates you have a greater asset to borrow against, and you'll see a better profit when you sell.

-But the most significant factors that determine your house's value are specific to the local Raleigh economy and housing market.
+But the most significant things that figure your property's value are particular to the local Raleigh economy and housing market.

-Location in a community - People typically want homes in the regions with the most useful places we go often or everyday, like our schools and work.
+Location in a community - People typically want homes in the areas with the best and most convenient places we go often or everyday, such as our work and schools.

 So those communities generally appreciate, or keep their value, best.

 Recent sales - Your real estate agent should give you data on the recent real estate sales in the areas that you're asking about.
 You'll want to know average time on market, selling versus listing price and more.

 The appreciation history - Is the area believed to be desirable because of its location or affordability?
 Have house prices increased or decreased over the last 5-10 years?